-Hair Removal 101: To Shave, to Wax, or to Laser?
+The Pros and Cons of Shaving, Waxing, and Laser Removal

+Now that we’re knee-deep in summer, one part of your beauty routine is probably pretty high up on your list: your high-visibility hair removal approach.
+You’ve likely asked yourself, “Should I shave?
+Wax?
+Laser off all that pesky hair in my bikini line, underarms and legs?!”
+If so, welcome to Hair Removal 101.

-We all know that keeping our bodies hairless in all the right places isn’t always smooth sailing—all hair removal methods, whether it’s waxing, shaving, or laser, have the potential for issues like nicks, bumps, ingrown hairs, and… general discomfort.
-Let’s take a cursory look at the multitude of removal options, and with them, the different levels of pain, commitment, expense, convenience, and perhaps most importantly, longevity.
+We all know that keeping our bodies hairless in all the right places isn’t always smooth sailing—all hair removal methods, whether it’s waxing, shaving, or laser has the potential for issues like nicks, bumps, ingrown hairs, and… general discomfort.
+Let’s take a cursory look at the multitude of removal options, and with them, the different levels of pain, commitment, expense, convenience and perhaps most importantly, longevity.

+And as always, remember that how much hair you remove, if at all, is up to you and there’s nothing dirty or unsightly about body hair.
+It’s normal!
+It’s natural!
+So, you do you always.
+But if you do decide to jump into hair removal, these tips will help.

-Professional Waxing
+Waxing

 How It Works: Hot (but not too hot!) wax is applied to the desired area and removed in the opposite direction of the hair growth, pulling hairs out from the root.